thomas-um-grant/ms-project/report/final-report/detailed_outline.md

 ### Experimental Setup:

-Datasets: Describe your generated "Consulting" dataset (size, #QA pairs, types of questions) and any standard benchmarks used for comparison (e.g., "To validate our dataset's robustness, we also report performance on a subset of the DocVQA benchmark").
+Datasets: Describe the generated "Consulting" dataset (size, #QA pairs, types of questions) and any standard benchmarks used for comparison (e.g., "To validate our dataset's robustness, we also report performance on a subset of the DocVQA benchmark").

-Metrics: Define your evaluation metrics clearly.
+Metrics: Define the evaluation metrics clearly.
 For retrieval: nDCG@k, Mean Reciprocal Rank (MRR).
 For generation: ROUGE-L, BERTScore, and perhaps a Factuality Score using an LLM judge.

 Baselines: State clearly: "We compare our MultiRAG system against three baselines: our standalone implementations of Traditional RAG, Graph RAG, and Multimodal RAG."